 Note: For industries with a different standard work week, use the above formula substituting your standard work week hours.

-Collect the total number of hours worked and funded within the quarter at the prime contractor level only.
+Collect the total number of hours worked and funded within the quarter.
 For this example, assume the hours worked in the quarter were:

-Calculate the FTEs Created or Retained for the Quarter using the above formula.
+Calculate the FTEs Created or Retained for the Quarter using the above formula

 Calculation: